Agustin199811/spring-dockerfile/README.md

 2. Import the project into your preferred IDE (e.g., IntelliJ IDEA or Eclipse) as a Maven project.

-3. Configure the MySQL database in your local environment.
-You can find instructions for configuring the database in the `application.properties` file.
-4. Configure the MySQL database:
-- `Create a docker for mysql:`
-    + docker run --name mysql_container -e MYSQL_ROOT_PASSWORD=root -e MYSQL_DATABASE=countries -p 3307:3306 -d mysql:8.0
-- `Update the application.properties file with your MySQL configuration using docker:`
-    + spring.datasource.url=jdbc:mysql://host.docker.internal:3307/countries
-    + spring.datasource.username=root
-    + spring.datasource.password=root

-5. Run the Spring Boot application.
+3. Run the Spring Boot application.
 The application will be available at `http://localhost:8080`.
+    - Navigate to the root directory of your project (where your docker-compose.yml file is located).
-- `Build the Docker image`:
+        - `Build the Docker Compose`:
-    + docker build -t spring-countries-api .
+            + docker-compose build
         - `Run the Docker container:`
-    + docker run -p 8080:8080 spring-countries-api
+            + docker-compose up

 ## Usage